gavinlyonsrepo/pic_16F1619_projects/projects/OLED_I2C/README.md

 * Description: Custom character(text only)  based  library for a OLED display 128 by 32 pixels  with SSD1306 via the I2C bus.
 Code should also work with a 128 by 64 display by commenting in/out small block of code in library file.
-This exmaple here displays an analog input on OLED.
+This example here displays an analogue input on OLED.
 * Author: Gavin Lyons.
 * Complier: xc8 v2.00 compiler
 * Foundation services library: 0.1.31 (I2C)